-1.7 Identify any reputational risks for the School or risks to public confidence.

-Part 2 - Data Breach Panel overview Date and time of par nel: Attendees: net within 72 hours of the breach being discovered?
-If not, explain re was a delay in convening the Panel 2.2.
-Summary of any Officer further evidence presented to the Panel by the Investigating 2.3.
-Record here the with accompanying r Panel's decision on whether to refer the breach to the ICO or not, rationale.
-Panel's decision on whether the data subject(s) should be ch or not, with accompanying rationale.
-2.5.
-Summary of any recommendations for improving working procedures confirm any decision consult with the Council's Data Protection Officer (DPO) to not to inform the data subjects of the breach.
-If appropriate, 's acceptance or otherwise of the Panel's decision on this, with omments.
-Part 3 - Post Implem entation review Date of Committee Meeting: Attendees:
+- nse to the breach so far, including any efforts the data and to mitigate any possible adverse a subjects.
+1.7 Identify any reput confidence. ational risks for the School or risks to public Part 2 - Data Breach Panel overview Date and time of panel: Attendees: et within 72 hours of the breach being discovered? sons why there was a delay in convening the Panel 2.2 Summary of any further evidence presented to the Danel by the Investigating Officer further evidence presented to the Panel by the 3 Panel's decision on whether to refer the breach to companying rationale.
+Panel's decision on whether the data subject(s) f the breach or not, with accompanying rationale. , , recommendations for improving working procedures

+2.6 The Panel must consult with the Council's Data Protection Officer (DPO) to confirm any decision not to inform the data subjects of the breach.
+If appropriate, record here the DPO's acceptance or otherwise of the Panel's decision on this, with any accompanying comments.

+Part 3 - Post Implementation review

+Date of Committee Meeting: Attendees: